 Active adult communities

-Active adult communities are neighborhoods that may include single-family homes, apartments, condominiums, townhouses, or mobile homes.
-Only adults 55 years of age or older can buy a home in an active adult community.
+Active adult communities are neighborhoods made for older adults.
+They can be made up of houses or townhouses.
+Or they may include apartments, condos, or mobile homes.
+In most communities, adults have to be 55 years of age or older to live there.
 Residents are fully independent.
-They can take care of themselves and manage their homes.
+They have no trouble living on their own.
+They take care of themselves and manage their homes.

 Independent living communities